athulsudheesh/BlogDATA/README.md

 # BlogDATA

-A repository for listing data used for my blog
+A repository for listing data used for analysis reports/tutorials @ www.neuroage.athulinks.com